 Criminal actions in the residence halls should be reported directly to the Resident Assistant, Resident Director or the Student Affairs Office.
 Incidents reported to the Resident Assistant must be reported to the Resident Director, who will communicate with Student Life and file a follow-up written report with that office.

-Criminal actions in other campus facilities should be reported to the Director of Public Safety or the Vice President for Student Life.
+Criminal actions in other campus facilities should be reported to the Director of Public Safety or the Dean for Student Engagement.

 Nightly activity reports are collected by the Public Safety staff and disseminated to the Student Affairs office.